hazzaaclark/hazzaaclark/README.md

 My name is Harry Clark!
 I am an Aspiring Computer Scientist with a heavy passion for technology and their advancements.

-I have had a massive infactuation for Computer Architecture and Low Level Programming.
+I have a massive infactuation for Computer Architecture and Low Level Programming.

 Currently, I am studying Interactive Media at Coventry University